jakewins/javadoctest/README.md

         }
     }

+For more details, refer to the ["DocTest" tests](https://github.com/jakewins/javadoctest/tree/master/src/test/java/javadoctest), which all use `javadoc-test` to test itself.

 ## Contributions

 Contributions are super welcome - but do reach out first, so that we're not working on the same thing or building